firefly-iii/docs/new-docs/faq/other.md

 You can read more about this concept on the page about [the grand theory](https://docs.firefly-iii.org/about-firefly-iii/grand-theory).

+## Can I share one administration with multiple users?

+Unfortunately not.
+Each administration is tightly locked to a single user.
+If you want to share your financial administration with your partner or somebody else, you must share the username and password with them.

 ## How do I enable debug mode?

 In debug mode you can see exactly what the error is.
 This can prove useful when trying to find the source of a bug.